France’s Working Holiday Visa for Australians

 Since January 2021, French visa applications in Australia must be submitted to VFS Global.
 You’ll need to visit a VFS Global office to provide the required documentation and provide biometrics, but the French consulate is still responsible for processing visas.

 You’ll need to start your visa application on the France-Visas website.
 Once you’ve submitted the application form, you can make an appointment to attend a VFS Global visa application centre to provide biometrics (fingerprints & photo taken) and pay the applicable fees.
-VFS Global offices are available in Sydney and Melbourne.
+VFS Global offices are available in Sydney, Melbourne, Brisbane, Adelaide and Perth.

 Once your visa is processed, you can return to the VFS Global office to collect your passport.
 Or if you provided a prepaid envelope/paid an additional fee, it will be mailed to you.